-- A. All linear dimensions are in millimeters. - B. This drawing is subject to change without notice. - Body length does not include mold flash, protrusions, or gate burrs.
-Mold flash, protrusions, or gate burrs shall not exceed 0.15 per end. - Body width does not include interlead flash.
-Interlead flash shall not exceed 0.50 per side. - E. Falls within JEDEC MO-187 variation AA, except interlead flash.
+- A. All linear dimensions are in millimeters. - B. This drawing is subject to change without notice. - C. Body dimensions do not include mold flash or protrusion. - D. Falls within JEDEC MO-187 variation AA.

 IMPORTANT NOTICE

 Texas Instruments Incorporated and its subsidiaries (TI) reserve the right to make corrections, modifications, enhancements, improvements, and other changes to its products and services at any time and to discontinue any product or service without notice.
 Customers should obtain the latest relevant information before placing orders and should verify that such information is current and complete.
 All products are sold subject to TI's terms and conditions of sale supplied at the time of order acknowledgment.